· By Ryan Solberg, Broker #BK3354351

 1. Medical City Anchor (The Permanent Growth Driver)

 This is the differentiator.
 Most neighborhoods rely on population growth + gentrification.
-Lake Nona has something more permanent: the largest medical technology hub in Florida.
+Lake Nona has something more permanent: a 650-acre health and innovation hub known as Medical City.

 Current Medical City Reality (2026):